Publishing & Sharing

 - Click Send.

 Each invitee receives an email with a unique link to your form.
+Invite links use the pre-filled data configured on the invite itself and ignore any additional prefill query parameters.

 Managing invites